-Among all the electricity generation sources, solar energy has had the fastest growth rate in the last decade with an average annual growth rate of 68%.
+Among all the electricity generation sources in the US, solar energy has had the fastest growth rate in the last decade with an average annual growth rate of 68%.
 After the Investment Tax Credit (ITC) was created in 2005, the annual installed capacity has grown to over 14 gigawatts.
 Of the total capacity, 70% is utility-grade high capacity solar “farms” with the most rapid growth occurring in the last four years.

 The emerging trend today is in the smaller community solar “gardens”.
 The graph below shows the growth[i] of the community solar segment in the third party-led vs. utility-led markets:

 The U.S. Department of Energy defines Community Shared Solar as “a solar electric system that provides power and financial benefit to multiple community members”[ii].
 These solar gardens generate power, which can offset electricity usage in homes or businesses.
 This is then typically passed on as credits on utility (or supplier) electric bills.
 In the case of single-home rooftop solar installations, the credits are calculated using “net metering” which is effectively the customer’s electricity usage less the power put back into the grid.
 In the solar gardens, the equivalent is called virtual net metering, or allocating the generation pro-rata to all participants.